chaunce/pry-emoji/README.md

 Usage
 --------

+add `pry-emoji` to your gemfile

+    group :development do
+      gem 'pry-emoji'
+    end

 set your `Pry.config.prompt` customization setting to use the `pry-emoji` prompt in your `.pryrc` file, or wherever you do your customization

     Pry.config.prompt = PryEmoji::Prompt.new